José Manuel González-Paramo: Executive Board of the European Central Bank, 2004–2012

 González-Páramo served as a member of the executive board of the European Central Bank (ECB) for an eight-year mandate, under the leadership of successive presidents Jean-Claude Trichet (2004-2010) and Mario Draghi (2011-2012).
 At the time of his appointment, Spain succeeded with his nomination despite pressure from Belgium and other smaller states to nominate Peter Praet. from 2004 to 2012.
 He was also a member of the Governing Council of the ECB, the Eurosystem’s principal policymaking body.
 At the ECB, González-Páramo was responsible for market operations and monetary policy implementation.
 He was in charge of designing and implementing innovative “non-conventional monetary policy measures”.
 During his tenure at the ECB he held a variety of other responsibilities, including economic research, risk management, statistics, information systems and banknotes.
 He was a member of the Committee on the Global Financial System of the Bank for International Settlements (BIS).
 González-Páramo has written and spoken extensively on financial matters, monetary policy and the economy.
 Throughout his term, he was as seen by observers as one of the more dovish, economic growth-focused board members.

 In 2012, González-Páramo was widely mentioned in news media as a potential candidate to succeed Miguel Ángel Fernández Ordóñez as Governor of the Bank of Spain; the position eventually went to Luis María Linde.

+Since December 2016, he has been Chairman for Europe of the TransAtlantic Business Council (TABC).
+He previously chaired in Europe the TransAtlantic Business Dialoge (TABD), a body under the TABC and with which it merged in December 2016.

+He was a member of the BBVA Board of Directors from June 2013 to February 2020 and Chief Officer, Global Economics, Regulation & Public Affairs, and Chairman of the International Advisory Board from 2018 to 2020.